 performing validity checking for scalar objects in various scenarios.

 One way to look at it is that if this switch is not set, then whenever

 any of the other rules in this section use the word “scalar” they

 really mean “scalar and not floating-point”.

 -gnatVf is specified, then validity checking also applies

 for floating-point values, and NaNs and infinities are considered invalid,

-as well as out of range values for constrained types.
-Note that this means
+as well as out-of-range values for constrained types.
+The exact contexts

 in which floating-point values are checked depends on the setting of other